fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

 ![CreditRisk](https://github.com/fbrowther/Supervised_ML_Models-Predicting_Credit_Risk/blob/main/Screenshots/creditrisk.jpeg)
-# Predicting Credit Risk using Supervised Machine Learning Model
+# Predicting Credit Risk Employing Supervised Machine Learning Models

 ## Brief Introduction -
 Lending services companies allow individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
 Data on previous loan applications (both approved and Rejected) will be used to build Machine Learning Models to classify the risk level of given loans.